San Juan, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Be sure to choose the right kind.
-Many adapters available online are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A, B and C. Check that you choose the right kind.
+Most adapters for sale now are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most locations.

 A portable power bank, like this one